NarvalNudiste/special-octo-palm-tree/README.md

 ### Tensorflow / Keras

 Keras now supports and uses Tensorflow (in addition of Theano) - it can be seen as an higher level library using tf - and will shortly be integrated to it.
 It can be used to quickly create complex models with minimal code.
 Tensorflow is more of a language than a framework, providing its own syntax to develop machine learning models.
 While Tensorflow offers a greater degree of freedom, Keras is simpler and more user oriented.
 Like Scikit-learn, it provides pre-defined models (allowing users to define their own).
 A possible approach could be to use those models before diving into Tensorflow (as time could - and *will* - be a possible limitation).
 Therefore, our main focus will be on Keras.

+## Hardware side

+Tensorflow backend can run on CPU or GPU, the latter obviously offering better training performances (roughly 8-10x faster, depending on the GPU).
+In order to run Keras / Tensorflow with GPU support, both nVIDIA's [CUDA](https://developer.nvidia.com/cuda-toolkit) (Compute Unified Device Architecture) Toolkit v8.0 and [cuDNN](https://developer.nvidia.com/cudnn) v6.0 (NVIDIA's deep neural network library) need to be installed on the host system (CUDA v9.0 and cuDNN v7.0 not being supported yet as of january 2018).

+The whole project ran on a modest i7-5700HQ / GTX 980M.

 ### Requirements